 What is a CRM?

 CRM stands for Customer Relationship Management.
-It's the same idea as the AMS — the all-in-one multifunctional tool — but it’s not specific to associations.
-CRMs are used by nonprofits and for-profit companies across all sectors of the business world to manage their constituents, their activities and communication with them.
+It’s the same idea as the AMS — the all-in-one multifunctional tool — but it’s not specific to associations.
+CRMs are used by nonprofits and for-profit companies across all sectors of the business world to manage their constituents, their activities, and communication with them.

 A CRM is great for keeping track of different segments of your members - for instance, new members, members up for renewal, or members who are not engaged at all.
 This way you can be strategic with how you market and communicate with each member segment based on their level of engagement.

-"Isn’t the Right Choice Obvious?"
+The Right Choice

-Having one place to track all contacts, members, communication and activities is the key to managing your association’s growth, member engagement and delivering targeted communication.
-The tracking, reporting and analytical functions of a CRM are certainly persuasive that it’s the best choice — but proceed with caution.
+Having one place to track all contacts, members, communication, and activities is the key to managing your association’s growth, member engagement, and delivering targeted communication.
+The tracking, reporting, and analytical functions of a CRM are certainly persuasive that it’s the best choice — but proceed with caution.

-Ideally, an association would have both an AMS for the association-specific functionality, and a CRM for the analytics, reporting and segmentation for smart email communication.
+Ideally, an association would have both an AMS for the association-specific functionality and a CRM for the analytics, reporting, and segmentation for smart email communication.
 This is only theoretical because associations are always on a budget!

 Myth Busting 101: The Perfect All-in-One Tool Doesn't Exist

-While each platform can do many things — and some of them come close to doing it all! — each one has its strengths and it's functionality gaps.
-Some tools are better for accounting, while others are better for offering service in different languages.
+While each platform can do many things — and some of them come close to doing it all! — each one has its strengths and its functionality gaps.
+Some tools are better for accounting, while others are better for offering services in different languages.
 Some tools are better for delivering educational material, others have better or worse customer service.
 Oh, and with the prevalent product licensing model in the CRM and AMS world, surprises and hidden fees abound.

 The Right Choice: The Tool that Captures the Core of Your Association's Needs